The64thGamer/cheeseepedia/content/6tx1k53pvdxgfoqw/content.md

 12. 12/09 - A Chuck E. Cheese Christmas Trailer is re-added.
 13. 12/17 Update - Chuck E. & Friends - 'Cookies for Santa' is replaced with Chuck E. & Friends - 'Cookies for Santa' (ASL)
 14. 12/19 Update - KIDZ BOP - 'Santa Claus Is Coming to Town' after Chuck E. & Helen - 'Merry Christmastime is removed
-15. 12/24 Update - KIDZ BOP Kids - ‘Manchild’ is moved to after Dippin Dots & Chuck E.’s Cookie Crunch
+15. 12/24 Update - KIDZ BOP Kids -ASL ‘Manchild’ is moved to after Dippin Dots & Chuck E.’s Cookie Crunch
 16. 12/28 Update - A Chuck E. Cheese Christmas Official Trailer, Chuck E. & Friends - ‘Easy Dance’ (Cartoon Special),A Chuck E. Cheese Christmas - ‘Robot Christmas Banana’, A Chuck E. Cheese Christmas - ‘What Would We Do Without Christmas’ are removed.